mathworks/Motor-Control-Renesas/README.md

 These examples implement various motor control techniques to control the speed of a three-phase PMSM.

 The motor control algorithm runs on the Renesas Motor Control Development Kits.
-These development kits enable easy evaluation of motor control using permanent magnet synchronous motors (brushless DC motors
+These development kits enable easy evaluation of motor control using permanent magnet synchronous motors (brushless DC motors).

 ## Setup